SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 This will take you to the **Job editor** where you would be creating the actual DAG for the Job.
 Let's start adding Gems to our Job now.

-**For this guide, let's create a Job that gets activated whenever a new file is uploaded to an S3 bucket.
-Additionally, we'll configure it to send an email notification prior to initiating the execution of both the Pipeline and SQL model.**

 ### 2.1 Adding S3 file Sensor Gem